 Your Drug or Alcohol Addiction Treatment Options

-Once you’ve secured leave from work, it’s time to look at the different ways that you can get help for your addiction.
+Once you’ve secured leave from work by using FMLA for rehab, it’s time to look at the different ways that you can get help for your addiction.
 And the good news is that when you come to The Woods at Parkside, we offer a full continuum of care across all stages of addiction.

 For example, most people start with our medical detox program.
 At this level of care, you are given 24/7 medical supervision to ensure that you are safe and as comfortable as possible while detoxing from drugs or alcohol.
 And that’s important, because withdrawal symptoms can range from uncomfortable to deadly, and they greatly increase your risk for relapse if you don’t have professional support.

 From there, most individuals transfer to an inpatient addiction treatment program.
 This can be for addiction-only, where there is not a co-occurring disorder, or for a dual diagnosis issue where addiction is accompanied by a mental health issue.
 In either case, having professionals who understand what you’re going through and how to get you into recovery will make all the difference.

 Many people also choose to finalize their addiction treatment with some type of outpatient programming, or even by stepping down using every available treatment program.
 These can help people take what they learned in inpatient treatment and use ongoing support to apply it to their everyday lives.
 And having continued support can substantially lower your risk of relapse during the vulnerable early stages of recovery.

 Now that you know that you can use FMLA for rehab, the only thing left to do is reach out.
 Putting your life on hold to enroll in rehab can feel scary, and you’re not the first person to hesitate before seeking inpatient addiction treatment.
 But taking this step is crucial in improving your well-being, and you can start rehabilitation knowing that your job will be waiting for you when you’re sober.